The Dream of the Rood: Sources and analogues

-A similar representation of the Cross is also present in Riddle 9 by the eighth-century Anglo-Saxon writer Tatwine.
-Tatwine's riddle reads:
+A similar representation of the Cross is also present in a riddle by the eighth-century Anglo-Saxon writer Tatwine.
+His Riddle 9 reads:

 Now I appear iridescent; my form is shining now.
 Once, because of the law, I was a spectral terror to all slaves; but now the whole earth joyfully worships and adorns me.
 Whoever enjoys my fruit will immediately be well, for I was given the power to bring health to the unhealthy.
 Thus a wise man chooses to keep me on his forehead.